sbarry50/wordpress-starter-plugin/README.md

-# WordPress Starter Plugin
+# Hub

-An object-oriented foundation with a modern file architecture, standards and build tools for crafting high-quality WordPress Plugins.
+** In development.
+Not ready for production.

+Central repository for crafting plugins to extend and customize WordPress

 ## Features